 - I. The DRB shall evaluate any subdivision of land and PUD in accordance with the standards set forth below.
-Where these standards conflict with other provisions of these regulations, the more stringent shall apply. - II.
+The general standards in Sections 570-578 shall apply to both existing PUDs (Section 550) and Traditional Neighborhood Design PUDs (TNDs) (Section 579).
+Where these standards conflict with other provisions of these regulations, the more stringent shall apply.
+Section 579 shall supersede the requirements of Sections 570-578. - II.
 Pursuant to 24VSA §4418(2)(A), the DRB may waive or vary subdivision review standards, if the DRB determines that the requirement: - A. is not requisite in the interest of public health, safety, and general welfare; - B. is inappropriate due to the inadequacy or lack of connecting facilities adjacent to or in proximity to the subdivision; and, - C. will not have the effect of nullifying the intent and purpose of these regulations, the Middlebury Town Plan and/or other municipal bylaws and ordinances in effect.
 Any request for a waiver should be submitted in writing by the applicant.
 In granting such waivers, the DRB shall require such conditions that will, in its judgment, substantially secure the objectives of any waived or varied requirements. - III.
 The DRB may require the developer to submit additional information to determine conformance with the standards herein.
 The DRB may also, in light of findings based on these standards, require the modification or phasing of a proposed subdivision, or measures to avoid or mitigate any adverse impacts. - IV.
 The DRB may require from the developer for the benefit of the Town a development agreement secured by a letter of credit in an amount sufficient to cover the full cost of constructing any public improvements that the DRB may require in approving the project under these standards.
 Such performance bond shall be submitted in a form approved by the Town Attorney and in an amount sufficient to cover the cost of all required public improvements, and landscaping and mitigation as specified by the DRB.